 2. Don’t make promises you can’t keep: A lot of seasonal employees may be eager to sign on with the company full-time after the holiday season.
 Although you may want to mention the potential opportunity to become full-time following the holidays, it is important not to make any commitments.

-However, it is important that seasonal employees receive the same level of training that full-time staff receive.
+However, it is important that seasonal employees receive the same level of training that full-time staff receives.
 For retailers especially, having poorly trained seasonal staff makes a negative impression on a larger number of customers.
 Avoid this by making sure that employees come into work on the first day ready to hit the ground running.

-4. Communication throughout is key: Make sure adequate plans and tools are in place to inform your temporary workers of schedules, work announcements and anything else they need to do either before or during their time at the company.
+4. Communication throughout is key: Make sure adequate plans and tools are in place to inform your temporary workers of schedules, work announcements, and anything else they need to do either before or during their time at the company.
 Make sure that these employees know where to find the most up-to-date information.

-5. Provide schedules as far in advance as possible: Posting schedules just a couple days in advance will likely irritate seasonal employees, which may lead to no-shows and poor customer service.
+5. Provide schedules as far in advance as possible: Posting schedules just a couple of days in advance will likely irritate seasonal employees, which may lead to no-shows and poor customer service.
 Remember: seasonal employees are, at the end of the day, temporary employees, so the loyalty they have to the company is rather fickle.
 Therefore, they may be less inclined to forgive these types of mistakes.

 In order to avoid these problems, make sure to post schedules as far in advance as possible.
 This will allow employees to exchange shifts and clear up conflicts.
-(Follow this link to learn how to allow employees to change shifts with Red e App.)

 7. Remember that everyone is a potential customer, even (current or former) employees: From hiring to onboarding through the duration of employment, the way you treat seasonal employees will directly affect their impression of your brand.
 By making the seasonal employment experience as seamless and enjoyable as possible, you are developing brand advocates for the company.
 (Of course, this works for permanent employees as well).